Embedded Trefftz DG framework for the analysis of discretizations with local-global decompositions: Applications of the framework

-In order to define a suitable space $\UKh$ we introduce on each element a hyperplane $\Gamma_{K,\beta}$, orthogonal to $\bar\beta$ passing through the center of the in-(hyper)circle $x_K$ of the element $K$.
-The following lemma displays the crucial structure that we are going to exploit when defining suitable spaces $\UKh$, $\QKh$, i.e. that the $V_h$-norm can be controlled by the sum of two parts: the $L^2$-norm of the directional derivative in the direction of $\bar \beta$ and the $L^2$-norm of the function on the hyperplane $\Gamma_{K,\beta}$: \begin{lemma} There holds
+We now make the (arbitrary) choice of $x_K$ to be the center of the in-(hyper)circle $B(K)$ of the element $K$.
+In order to define a suitable space $\UKh$ we introduce on each element a hyperplane $\Gamma_{K,\beta}$, orthogonal to $\bar\beta$ passing through $x_K$.
+The following lemma displays the crucial structure that we are going to exploit when defining suitable spaces $\UKh$, $\QKh$, i.e. that the $\Vh$-norm can be controlled by the sum of two parts: the $L^2$-norm of the directional derivative in the direction of $\bar \beta$ and the $L^2$-norm of the function on the hyperplane $\Gamma_{K,\beta}$. \begin{lemma} There holds